Green-Software-Foundation/certification/planning/LAUNCH-IMPLEMENTATION-PLAN.md

 #### Step 5: Record Keeping (Program Owner)

-- Every review produces a completed review record stored internally
+- Every review produces a completed review record stored in the GitHub disclosure repo alongside the submission (e.g. `/certifications/2026/GSF-SCI-2026-00042/review-record.md`).
+This keeps the review trail co-located with the disclosure it assessed.
 - Every decision (approve, revise, reject) is logged in the tracking spreadsheet with date
 - Review records are retained for the life of the certificate + 1 year
-- Precedent-setting decisions (unusual functional units, novel methodologies, edge cases) are noted in a running "precedent log" that reviewers can reference for future submissions
+- Precedent-setting decisions (unusual functional units, novel methodologies, edge cases) are noted in the precedent log (`precedent-log.md` in the top-level certification repo) that reviewers can reference for future submissions

 ### 2.3 Review Record Template